pbugnion/pascalbugnion.net/src/note-content/slack-makes-for-better-leaders.md

 Time pressure turns us into jerks.

-In one of my favourite psychology experiments[^1], students training to be priests at the Theological Seminary in Princeton were asked to prepare a brief talk on the [Good Samaritan](https://en.wikipedia.org/wiki/Parable_of_the_Good_Samaritan).
+In one of my favourite psychology experiments<Sidenote>The study is reported in Darley, John M., and C. Daniel Batson. ‘“From Jerusalem to Jericho”: A Study of Situational and Dispositional Variables in Helping Behavior’.
+Journal of Personality and Social Psychology 27, no. 1 (1973): 100–108. https://doi.org/10.1037/h0034449.
+I first heard about it in the excellent Happiness Lab podcast.</Sidenote>, students training to be priests at the Theological Seminary in Princeton were asked to prepare a brief talk on the [Good Samaritan](https://en.wikipedia.org/wiki/Parable_of_the_Good_Samaritan).
 They were then told to walk to a building across campus to deliver that talk.

 As they walked across campus, an actor simulated having a fit in their path, giving the prospective priest a chance to re-enact the exact story they were about to deliver a sermon on.
 The fit occurred in a narrow alleyway, so the students had to either help the victim or literally step over them to go give their talk.